-Dr. James Simpson is a Senior Lecturer, School of Education, University of Leeds.
-James’ research interests focus on teaching and learning of English for Speakers of Other Languages and sociolinguistics of mobility and migration, using linguistic ethnography.
+Dr. James Simpson is an Associate Professor in the Division of Humanities at Hong Kong University of Science & Technology.
+Previously at the University of Leeds, his research interests focus on the sociolinguistics of mobility and migration, which he studies using approaches grounded in linguistic ethnography.
 He is founder and Chair of Trustees of MESH, which supports adult migrant language education in Yorkshire.

 Prof. Laura Oso, Professor of Sociology, University of A Coruña leads the Spain team.
 Laura coordinates ESOMI (Societies in Motion Research Team).
 Her research focuses on gender, migration and transnational families, including intergenerationality.
 She is mostly a qualitative researcher, having applied biographical & multi-situated methods to the study of social mobility strategies of transnational families.